meniamollomou/GitHubCloneProject/README.md

-GitHubCloneProject
+Modification in feature-greeting branch.
-This is to practice Git Branching, merging, and resolving conflicts.
+This project is to practice Git branching, merging, and resolving conflicts.